 The user-experience is critical to this software because it is interactive.
 Through the GUI, the user visually analyzes the loaded HDF file for important regions.
 It is these regions that the user will then want to annotate for future reference.
 Before this term, the attribute window listed several attributes pertinent to the shape, including the scale of the HDF file at which it was drawn, its color (just to distinguish it from other drawn shapes), and any other attributes added to the shape through the attributes pane of the program.
 However, there was no way to distinguish shapes apart in the drop-down menu of the program.
-We associated a name to each shape in the attribute window that would also appear in the drop-down list of all shapes.
-See Fig. 2.
+We associated a name to each shape in the attribute window that would also appear in the drop-down list of all shapes(Fig. 2).